Mercedes-Benz EQB review

 What's the verdict?

 The EQB does a lot right.
-It's the first relatively attainable electric seven-seater in the mainstream that isn’t a Stellantis van.
-It goes briskly, drives tidily and charges reasonably quickly.
-Those sold on screen inches and rose-gold details will pore over the interior, although it’s not without its foibles.
+It was the first relatively attainable electric seven-seater to hit the mainstream that wasn’t a Stellantis van, and since its launch in 2021 little else has dared set up camp nearby.
+It goes briskly, is simple to operate and charges reasonably quickly.
+Those sold on screen inches will pore over the interior, though Merc’s general trend away from physical controls often keeps us up at night.

-We suspect the EQB's USP will be short-lived, though, and as soon as cheaper EVs with a similar seat count show up on the market, the Mercedes may be made to look a bit pricey and try-hard.
-But if you just can't wait to ferry your kids around in smug, efficient silence, it's a safe bet.
+If you just can't wait any longer to ferry your kids around in smug, efficient silence, it's a safe bet.
 Much as we prefer the GLB to the GLA, the more practical sibling of the EQA is more obviously appealing too.

 The Rivals